-During 2011, Netia is piloting the introduction of upgraded broadband speeds to its copper and Ethernet ("ETTH") networks and adding television and content services to its offering.
-No assurance can be given that these pilot projects will be successful in proving the business case for such upgrades and new services.
-Moreover, even if the pilots are successful, financial results obtained in the future from such investments implemented on a wide scale may differ significantly from the results of those pilots.
+During the first half of 2011, Netia has piloted the introduction of upgraded broadband speeds to its copper and Ethernet ("ETTH") networks and adding television and content services to its offering.
+Whilst these pilots have delivered promising results and the Group has decided to continue investing, no assurance can be given that these upgrade projects will be successful as financial results obtained in the future from such investments implemented on a wide scale may differ significantly from the results of those pilots.